Likelihood Analysis of Supersymmetric SU(5) GUTs: Results

 \subsection{Parameter Planes}

-We display in Fig.~\ref{fig:m5m10m12} features of the global $\chi^2$ function for the SUSY SU(5) GUT model in the $(m_5, m_{1/2})$ plane (left panel) and the $(m_{10}, m_{1/2})$ plane (right panel), profiled over the other model parameters.
+We display in Fig.~\ref{fig:m5m10m12} features of the global $\chi^2$ function for the SUSY SU(5) GUT model in the $(m_5, m_{1/2})$ plane (left panel) and the $(m_{10}, m_{1/2})$ plane (right panel), profiled over the other model parameters\footnote{We have used {\tt Matplotlib}~\cite{matplotlib} and {\tt PySLHA}~\cite{pyslha} to plot the results of our analysis.}.
 Here and in subsequent parameter planes, the best-fit point is shown as a green star, the 68\% CL regions are surrounded by red contours, and the 95\% CL regions are surrounded by blue contours (as mentioned above, we use the $\Delta\chi^2 = 2.30$ and $\Delta\chi^2 = 5.99$ contours as proxies for the boundaries of the 68\% and 95\% CL regions in the fit).
 The regions inside the 95\% CL contours are shaded according to the dominant DM mechanisms discussed in the previous Section, see the criteria (\ref{shadings}, \ref{newshading}, \ref{hybrids}).
 In the (relatively limited) unshaded regions there is no single dominant DM mechanism.

 As we see in Fig.~\ref{fig:m5m10m12}, the best-fit point is at relatively small values of $m_5, m_{10}$ and $m_{1/2}$, close to the lower limit on $m_{1/2}$, whereas the 68\% CL region extends to much larger values of $m_5, m_{10}$ and $m_{1/2}$.
 The values of the model parameters at the best-fit point are listed in Table~\ref{tab:bestfit}~\footnote{The SLHA files for the best-fit point and other supplementary material can be found in~\cite{mcweb}.}.
 The upper row of {numbers} are the results from the current fit including the latest LHC 13-TeV and PandaX-II/LUX constraints, and the {numbers} in parentheses in the bottom row were obtained using instead the previous LHC 8-TeV and XENON100 constraints, but the same implementations of the other constraints.
-The most significant effect of the new LHC data has been to increase the best-fit value of $m_{1/2}$ by $\sim 300 \gev$: the changes in the other fit parameters are not significant, in view of the uncertainties.
-As we discuss in more detail later, the favoured fit regions are driven towards the $\ETslash$ boundary by the \gmt\ constraint.
+The most significant effect of the new LHC data has been to increase the best-fit value of $m_{1/2}$ by $\sim 160 \gev$: the changes in the other fit parameters are not significant, in view of the uncertainties.
+As we discuss in more detail later, the favoured fit regions are driven by the \gmt\ constraint towards the boundary of the region excluded by the $\ETslash$ constraint.
 Away from this boundary, the global $\chi^2$ function is quite flat.